BBQ & Grilling Tips

 you have worked so hard to retain.
 5 - 8 minutes will do

-Tin foil NOT for grilling, Grills are for grilling
+Tin foil NOT for grilling, tin foil is for leftovers

 Grills are made to place food on and we have never seen